 The Toro Historical Review is an undergraduate student e-journal associated with the CSU Dominguez Hills Department of History.
 We are excited to offer to our students the opportunity to make their best academic work available to a broader audience.
 It is meant to inspire our students to develop their historical research and writing skills beyond what may be required within the confines of a history course and to strive towards publishing their work in this e-journal.

-The Toro Historical Review also offers undergraduate students the chance to participate in the academic production process, polish their writing and editing skills, and earn academic credit through participation in an internship course.
+The Toro Historical Review also offers undergraduate students the chance to participate in the academic publishing process, polish their writing and editing skills, and earn academic credit through participation in an internship course.

 Focus & Scope: